TexasInstruments/edgeai-tensorlab/docs/det_quantization.md

 # Quantization Aware Training of Object Detection Models

-Post Training Calibration for Quantization (Calibration/PTQ) or Quantization Aware Training (QAT) are often required to achieve the best acuracy for inference in fixed point.
-This repository can do QAT and/or Calibration on object detection models trained here.
-PTQ can easily be performed on the inference engine itself, it need not be done using a training framework like this.
-While PTQ is fast, QAT provides the best accuracy.
-Due to these reasons, we shall focus on QAT in this repository.
-However this repository also supports a mechanism to aid PTQ which we refer to as Calibration/PTQ.
+Quantization (especially 8-bit Quantization) is important to get best throughput for inference.
+Quantization can be done using either **Post Training Quantization (PTQ)** or **Quantization Aware Training (QAT)**.

+Quantized inference can be done using [TI Deep Learning Library (TIDL)](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/sdk_components.html#ti-deep-learning-library-tidl) that is part of the [Processor SDK RTOS for Jacinto7](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/index.html). **TIDL natively supports PTQ**.
+There is no need for QAT as long as the PTQ in TIDL gives good results.

-Although  repository does QAT, the data is still kept as discrete floating point values.
+For the models that have significant accuracy drop, it is possible to improve the accuracy using **Quantization Aware Training (QAT)**.
+Please read more about QAT at [pytorch-jacinto-ai-devkit](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about) and its **[quantization documentation](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md)**.
+Although the repository does QAT, the data is still kept as discrete floating point values.
 Activation range information is inserted into the model using Clip functions, wherever appropriate.

-The foundational components for Quantization are provided in [PyTorch-Jacinto-AI-DevKit](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytorch-jacinto-ai-devkit/browse/).
-This repository uses Quantization tools from there.

-Please consult the [documentation on Quantization](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/docs/Quantization.md) to understand the internals of our implementation of QAT and Calibration/PTQ.
 There are several guidelines provided there to help you set the right parameters to get best accuracy with quantization.

-## Features
+## Features in this repository

 |                                                              | Float    | 16 bit   | 8bit     |
 |--------------------                                          |:--------:|:--------:|:--------:|